Find out how to make room for yourself in your own life, turn workouts into personal playdates, and make healthy eating feel indulgent.

-“I chose Allison as my Self-care Coach because of her caring and compassionate manner.
+“I chose Allison as my coach because of her caring and compassionate manner.
 When I started working with her, I was depressed and riddled with daily anxiety.
 She has helped me in so many areas of my life.
 My health and my relationships have improved.
 My stress level has decreased to where I no longer feel like I must be perfect at everything to succeed.
 I have more insight into my life goals and a clearer route of how to get there.
 She gives me a new perspective in which to view the world and I have discovered so many things about my life that I was unable to see before.
 Allison is an amazing coach and I love working with her.”

 Allison is certified in Plant-based Nutrition from Cornell University and received her training as a Health and Wellness Coach through the Institute for Integrative Nutrition.

-For 20 years, she ran Allison’s Gourmet, the first online vegan bakery and chocolaterie, which she retired in 2016.
+She founded Allison’s Gourmet, the first online vegan bakery and chocolaterie, which she retired in 2016.
 Allison is an award-winning vegan chef and author of Quick + Easy DIY Salad Bar, Comfortably Yum, and The Dairy-Freedom Cookbook; co-creator of The Dairy Detox; Nia Black Belt instructor; and mama to lifelong vegan Olivia.

 "The self-care sessions Allison created were transformative.
 She taught us things that I hope to never forget.
 She was able to plant seeds of self nurturing with deep roots.
 Allison always speaks from a place of love and intention.
 I am so grateful for her guidance. "

 "Allison is a caring, compassionate coach.
 Before working together, I was depressed and riddled with daily anxiety.
 Within a few months, my health and relationships improved, stress has decreased, I've let go of perfection, have new insight into my life goals, and how to get there."